saifsultanc/js-budget-app/README.md

-# shopping cart project

-A template Sweet Shop idea with Vanilla JS and JQuery applied to achieve the functionality.
-Maintain your shopping cart in an elegant way!
+# budget maintaining app

+Developed with VanillaJS.
+Maintain your expenses to ensure you never do negative!

 Other stuff used:

 - Bootstrap
 - Font Awesome
-- Sweet Alert